Functional Strength Training for Military Athletes

 Strength Training Supports Injury Prevention Indirectly

 Stronger tissues withstand higher stress before failing.
-This reduces injury risk when volume increases.
-Functional strength training focuses on building this tolerance gradually.
+This reduces injury risk when training volume, rucking distance, or operational tempo increases.
+Functional strength training builds this tolerance gradually and predictably, through progressive overload across compound movements, loaded carries, and full-range work.
+It does not chase fatigue for its own sake.

 Why Instability Training is Often Misused